Frozen door locks – Top tips to defrost them

 So You’ve gone to get into your car in the morning or when you’re leaving work to drive home and your car door locks are frozen!
-Don’t panic, here’s some handy tips to get you into your vehicle and on your way!
+Don’t panic, here are some handy tips to get you into your vehicle and on your way!

 There are quite a few items which you will probably have handy which can defrost that car lock and gain you entry to your vehicle.